James Carville: Political career

-East Baton Rouge Parish, 1970s and 1980s
+Early activities

-In a 2012 piece he wrote for Foreign Affairs, Carville described one of his earliest political jobs distributing "hate sheets" with negative literature on a political opponent at grocery stores on behalf of Ossie Bluege Brown, during Brown's 1972 campaign for district attorney of East Baton Rouge Parish.

-In addition to his work as an attorney, in the late 1970s, Carville also worked for Gus Weill and Raymond Strother at Weill-Strother, a Baton-Rouge-based political consulting firm that, over the years, had assisted with electoral campaigns and political messaging for Louisiana governors Jimmie Davis, John McKeithen, Edwin Edwards, and U.S. Representative Otto Passman.
+As a college student, Carville distributed "hate sheets" about a political opponent at grocery stores on behalf of Ossie Bluege Brown, who ran for district attorney of East Baton Rouge Parish in 1972.
+By the late 1970s, he was working for Gus Weill and Raymond Strother at Weill-Strother, a political consulting firm that had assisted campaigns for Louisiana governors Jimmie Davis, John McKeithen, Edwin Edwards, as well as U.S. Representative Otto Passman.
 In the early 1980s, Carville served as executive assistant to East Baton Rouge Parish mayor-president Pat Screen.

-In early 1985, Carville consulted to help Cathy Long win a special election to central Louisiana's now-defunct 8th congressional district, following the death of her husband, Gillis William Long, of Louisiana's Long family political dynasty.
+He later helped Cathy Long win a special election in Louisiana's now-defunct 8th congressional district.